-You may require funding or a business loan to help you start, grow, or expand your business.
-A government loan for business is one way to achieve this.
+You may require funding or a small business loan to help you start, grow, or expand your business.
+A Government loan for businesses is one way to achieve this.

-- Start-up loans can be used to finance your business or provide capital for it.
+- Start-up loans can finance your business or provide capital for it.

 - Covering the cost of running your business, including purchasing equipment and stock, as well as paying employees’ wages